QVCItalia/magento-configurable-auto-pricing/README.md

 ## Requirements

-Magento EE 1.12
+Magento EE 1.12-1.13

-The extension was tested just with this Magento version, but I'd like to hear from you if you tried this on other versions.
+The extension was tested with these Magento versions, but I'd like to hear from you if you tried on other versions.

 ## Installation
 ### Modman